osalpekar/modin_profiling/README.md

 Instructions to Run:

+-1. download the dataset with this: `wget http://noaa-ghcn-pds.s3.amazonaws.com/csv/2017.csv`

 0. run `pip install pytest-benchmark` and git-python

 1. change the path to the modin repo in prof.py line 6